temporalio/documentation/docs/concepts/what-is-a-claimmapper-plugin.md

 `ClaimMapper` is a plugin that extracts claims from JSON Web Tokens (JWT).
 This process is achieved with the method `GetClaims`, which translates `AuthInfo` structs from the caller into `Claims` about the caller's roles within Temporal.

 A `Role` (within Temporal) is a bit mask that combines one or more of the role constants.
+In the example below, the role is assigned constants that allow the caller to read and write information.

 ```go
 role := authorization.RoleReader | authorization.RoleWriter